Eddie George

-Edward Nathan George Jr. (born September 24, 1973) is an American football coach and former professional running back who is the head coach for the Bowling Green Falcons.
-He previously served as the head coach of the Tennessee State Tigers from 2021 to 2024.
-George played college football for the Ohio State Buckeyes from 1992 to 1995.
-He played in the National Football League (NFL) for nine seasons from 1996 to 2004, primarily for the Tennessee Titans franchise.
+Edward Nathan George Jr. (born September 24, 1973) is an American football coach and former running back who is currently the head coach at Bowling Green State University.
+He previously served as the head coach of the Tennessee State University from 2021 to 2024.
+George played college football for Ohio State University from 1992 to 1995.
+He played professionally in the National Football League (NFL) for nine seasons from 1996 to 2004, primarily for the Tennessee Titans franchise.

-George was born in Philadelphia, Pennsylvania.
-He attended Abington Senior High School until the 10th grade and then transferred to Fork Union Military Academy.
-George enrolled at Ohio State University and played running back for the Buckeyes, starting for two seasons.
 As a senior in 1995, he led Ohio State to the Florida Citrus Bowl and won the Heisman Trophy.
 George was inducted to the College Football Hall of Fame in 2011 as a player, and the International Sports Hall of Fame in 2020.

 The Houston Oilers selected George in the first round (14th overall) of the 1996 NFL draft.
 He played nine seasons as a running back in the NFL, with the Tennessee Titans (both in Tennessee and in Houston when the franchise was known as the Houston Oilers) and Dallas Cowboys for a single season in 2004.
-George became a starter immediately upon joining the Oilers.
 In 1999, after the franchise moved to Tennessee, he led the Titans to an appearance in Super Bowl XXXIV, was selected to the Pro Bowl, and was honored as a second-team All-Pro.

 After football, George earned an MBA from Northwestern University's Kellogg School of Management.
-In 2015, he guest-starred on an IFC episode of the satirical talk show Comedy Bang!
+In 2015, he guest-starred on an episode of the IFC satirical talk show Comedy Bang!
 Bang!, titled "Eddie George Wears a Navy Suit and Half-Zip Pullover."
 The following year, George appeared on Broadway in the musical Chicago as the hustling lawyer Billy Flynn.

 Early life

 George was born in Philadelphia.
 He played Pop Warner football for the Abington Raiders.
 He attended Abington Senior High School until the 10th grade, and then transferred to Fork Union Military Academy.
 George made the decision to stay at Fork Union Military Academy for a fifth preparatory school year or postgraduate year.
 Such choices are commonly made by high-school football players hoping to improve their recruitment status with colleges, but for George, it meant another year of the rigorous military lifestyle.
 He rushed for 1,372 yards in his postgraduate season at FUMA, attracting the attention of several major colleges.

+In 2024, George was inducted into the National High School Football Hall of Fame.